 Guest bedrooms don’t get a lot of regular use, so chances are, you can pack up these rooms and any other rooms you’re not frequenting.
 Bonus points if you can go ahead and break down beds and wrap up dressers at this time, but you may be expecting some out-of-town packing help during this transition time between closing on your current home and moving into your new one.

-Pro Tip: If your guest room dressers have available drawer space, use them to store your out-of-season clothing items.
+Pro Tip: If your guest room dressers are sturdy and have available drawer space, use them to store your out-of-season clothing items.
 Remove the drawers and secure them with stretch wrap to keep things from falling out.
 Then, these drawers can be stored in your PODS moving container.
 Read more about this and other pack hacks on the PODS Blog.

 5. Box Up the Books, Artwork, and Decor (2-3 Weeks Out).Artwork and home decor are nice to look at, but they’re not vital to everyday life.
 Pack these items up two to three weeks before your move date.
-Same goes for the books lining your shelves.
-Keep one or two out for entertainment, but the rest are ready for boxes.
+The same goes for the books lining your shelves.
+You can keep one or two out for entertainment, but the rest are ready for boxes.

-6. Load up the linens (2 weeks out)
+6. Load Up the Linens (2 Weeks Out).

 Keep one set of sheets for the beds people are sleeping in until the night before the move, but pack up the extra linens, towels, and blankets two weeks ahead of time.
 If you have extra linens that aren’t needed during your packing timeline, you can use them as padding in other boxes.

-7. Tackle the toy box (1-2 weeks out)
+7. Tackle the Toy Box (1-2 Weeks Out).

 For those with kids — or adults with intricate hobbies — now is the time to go through those toy boxes and storage bins to figure out what’s moving and what can be sold, donated, or tossed.
 Your kids may balk at the idea of their toys being packed up, but you’d be surprised how much of their loot they actually won’t miss.

-Also, here’s a secret parent-to-parent tip: Pack up the toys while the kids are away.
-You’re the best decision-maker about what stays out and what’s destined for the portable storage container, but it’s tough to make those calls when a small pouty face is tugging on your heartstrings.A week before the move, pack up your clothing, shoes, and jewelry.
+8. Store the Shoes, Jewelry, and Clothes (1 Week Out).A week before the move, pack up your clothing, shoes, and jewelry.
 Set aside two suitcases or clear bins — one for the things you’ll need the week before your move and one for the clothing and toiletries you’ll need for the week after.
 You may have some overlap, but this is a good way to keep things organized.

 A: Some jewelry will be fine in specialized jewelry packaging, but some pieces may be too precious to leave in storage.
 Keep smaller, irreplaceable items with you (instead of in a container or moving truck) during the moving process.

-9. Leave the kitchen for last (2-3 days out)
+9. Leave the Kitchen for Last (2-3 Days Out).